TODAY IN HIS WORD COMES FROM

 Father God, thank You for Your word You have given us today.
 Lord, may we too, lay aside every encumbrance that would so easily entangle us, so that we can run the race set before us with endurance.
 Lord, help us to fix our eyes upon You.
 And let us not forget that Jesus has gone before us enduring all things so that He could be obedient to You, and is now sitting at your right hand.
 Lord, help us to be able to do the work You have given us to do, in a manner that will honor and glorify you.

-Father, I lift this reader that is with me up to you.
+Father, I lift this reader who is with me up to you.
 Lord, I pray that You will strengthen them for what is ahead.
 Lord, help them not to give up, or to become so weary that they fall short of what You have called them to do.
 Lord, I pray that You will place their feet on solid ground and that You will help them should they stumble.

 In Christ Jesus Name,